Shahi Eid Gah Mosque: Location

 Located on the main Multan-Lahore highway in the Northeast of the oldest part of the city.
 The mosque is adjacent to the 20th century Sufi shrine of Ahmad Saeed Kazmi.

 History

 Founding

 The mosque was built in 1735 CE during the reign of Mughal Emperor Muhammad Shah.
 The mosque was funded by Nawab Abdul Samad Khan, who was the Mughal governor of Multan.

-Sikh

-Following the fall of Multan to Sikh forces, the mosque was converted into a garrison and was used for gunpowder storage.
-In 1848, the mosque served as site where Sikh rebels, supported by a group of 2,000 soldiers that surrounded the mosque, murdered two British emissaries.
-The event lead to the Siege of Multan and eventual defeat of the Sikh Empire.
-In subsequent fighting during the Siege of Multan, a British cannon struck the roof of the mosque, causing 40,000 pounds of gunpowder to explode, destroying a portion of the mosque.

 British

 The mosque was used as a court during the early British period in Multan.
 It was restored and returned to its original purpose in 1891 at the insistence of Deputy Commissioner H.C.
 Cookson.

 Modern

 After the independence of Pakistan, the courtyard was expanded to accommodate more worshippers.

 Architecture

 The mosque is spacious, with a vast courtyard and a prayer chamber measuring 250 feet by 54 feet, and features seven domes.

 The mosque's exterior is embellished with glazed blue Multan-style tiles, while the interior is ornamented with intricate mosaics.